 The CFRP process is initiated by the coroner/medical examiner in the county of death, as stated in RSMo.
-58.452, when he/she receives notification from a mandated reporter regarding any death of a child, birth through age 17, which occurs in Missouri.
+58.452, when he/she receives notification from a reporter regarding any death of a child, birth through age 17, which occurs in Missouri.
 Mandated reporters include all persons described under RSMo Section 210.110 and any other person who becomes aware of a child's death within this age group.
 The mandated reporter should also notify the CA/N Hotline of the death, providing known information for determination of whether the report is taken under investigation or referral.

 NOTE: Internet online reporting of a child death should only be made for non-emergency child fatality reports.
 Emergency reports should be called in.

 In every death of a child, birth through age 17, the coroner/medical examiner shall contact the Children's Division Child Abuse and Neglect Hotline Unit (CANHU), 800-392-3738.
-The coroner/medical examiner shall also obtain from CANHU any prior child/family history to help determine if the case meets the criteria for review by the local panel, or needs further investigation.
+The coroner/medical examiner shall also obtain from CANHU any prior child/family history to help determine if the case meets the criteria for review by the local panel or needs further investigation.
+A child who receives an autopsy by a certified child death pathologist must be reviewed by the local CFR panel.